robertwenink/xyz/content/projects/thesis/index.md

 ---
 In June of 2023, I defended my thesis project to obtain both a master's degree in Marine Engineering and Computer Science, awarded a 8.5 in both disciplines.
 This post provides a (shorter) adaptation of the thesis.
 The complete thesis titled "Multi-Fidelity Kriging Extrapolation" can be found on the [TU Delft repository](https://repository.tudelft.nl/islandora/object/uuid%3Ad30374fd-8213-40c7-bd72-f17b108d7759?collection=education).

-Before reading this article, it might be good to read up on the following subjects:
+Before reading this article, it might be good to read up on the following subjects (from the post series "Master's thesis"):
 - [Surrogate modelling](../../posts/surrogate_modelling/): what is surrogate modelling and what is its typical application in engineering?
 - [Kriging](../../posts/kriging/), also known outside engineering as Gaussian Process Regression, is the surrugoate modelling technique at the core of the work of this thesis due to some beneficial characteristics with respect to its use together with expensive-to-evaluate objective functions.
 - [Multi-fidelity Kriging](../../posts/mfkriging/): extending the Kriging surrogate to beneficially combine multiple infromation sources of different precision and cost.